 Once you've accepted that children don't need the latest and most powerful tech, there are few choices to be made.
 Amazon sells different versions of its Fire tablet and we'd heartily recommend the basic Fire 7 model, as it's ideal for children.

 All the Amazon Fire models run on the same user interface and offer the same software features, including all the controls you need to make it safe for your kids.
-This is an advantage over a regular Android tablet, which doesn't, and it's at least £290 cheaper than an Apple iPad, although if you've bought a lot of iTunes content or have iOS-specific apps in mind, that might be a barrier to your choices.
+This is an advantage over a regular Android tablet, which doesn't (although Google Family Link has some uses), and it's at least £290 cheaper than an Apple iPad, although if you've bought a lot of iTunes content or have iOS-specific apps in mind, that might be a barrier to your choices.

-The regular Amazon Fire 7 tablet is a 7-inch tablet, powered by a quad-core processor and offering Wi-Fi, Bluetooth, Micro-USB for charging and a microSD card slot for memory expansion.
+The regular Amazon Fire 7 tablet is a 7-inch tablet, powered by a quad-core processor and offering Wi-Fi, Bluetooth, and a microSD card slot for memory expansion.
 It's a plastic build, but if you're buying it for a child, you'll want a case to provide all-round protection.

 The Amazon Fire comes in 16GB or 32GB storage options, and with or without "special offers".
 Special offers means lock screen advertising and if you really want to protect your kids, opt for no special offers, at £10/$15 more.
-If you want more storage, that's £10/$20 more too.
+If you want more storage, that's £10/$20 more too - so you're probably better off with a microSD card.

 You'll also want to put it in a case.
 There are lots of options on Amazon, but we'd recommend the MoKo Shockproof Defender (pictured above in pink).